Rook Script

 Some more examples of syllable boundaries determined by this rule alone:

-Latin rook (romanized)
+Latin romanized rook rook script

-exchange eks·cheinj
+exchange eks·cheinj exchange

-abscess ab·ses
+abscess ab·ses abscess

-rashly rash·lii
+rashly rash·lii rashly

-cohort kou·hourt
+cohort kou·hourt cohort

-boiler boi·lər
+boiler boi·lər boiler

-virus vai·ris
+virus vai·ris virus

 Differing sound realizations

 The difference between onset and coda can sometimes affect the way a consonant or nearby vowel is pronounced.
 This is most noticeable with the letter t.
-At the start of words it tends to be pronounced strongly at the starts of words and weakly at the ends of them (meaning flapped, unreleased, dropped entirely, etc.).
-This can also be reflected within individual syllables: if t is the first letter of an onset it is usually pronounced strong, and if it’s in a coda it is pronounced weak.
-This way we see a difference between the t of “between|bii·twiin” and the t of “beaten|biit·ən”.
+At the start of words t tends to be pronounced strongly, and at the ends of words it tends to be pronounced weakly (meaning flapped, unreleased, dropped entirely, etc.).
+Syllable boundaries are chosen within words to reflect this difference within individual syllables: if t is the first letter of an onset it is usually pronounced strong, and if it’s in a coda it is pronounced weak.
+This way we see a difference between the t of “detail|dii·teil” and the t of “beaten|biit·ən”.

-Several consonants also have effects on the vowels before them when they appear in the coda, especially r and l.
+Several consonants also have strong effects on the vowels before them when they appear in the coda, especially r and l.
 And sometimes pairs of consonants have distinct pronunciations together, especially tr and dr.

 Here are some examples of words where placement in onset and coda reflects different sounds made by at least one of the letters.

-Latin rook (romanized)
+Latin romanized rook rook script

-butter bət·ər
+butter bət·ər butter

-deter dii·tər
+deter dii·tər deter

-humanity hyuu·man·it·ii
+humanity hyuu·man·it·ii humanity

-manatee man·ə·tii
+manatee man·ə·tii manatee

-sateen sa·tiin
+sateen sa·tiin sateen

-pearl pər·əl
+pearl pər·əl pearl

-parole pə·roul
+parole pə·roul parole

-barrel beir·əl
+barrel beir·əl barrel

-payroll pei·roul
+payroll pei·roul payroll

-tailor teil·ər
+tailor teil·ər tailor

-Taylor tei·lər
+Taylor tei·lər Taylor

-bedraggle bii·drag·əl
+bedraggle bii·drag·əl bedraggle

 Short vowels need codas